Geometric Approaches on Persistent Homology: Conjectured Upper Bounds for Life Spans via Volume

-In order to explain the main geometric ideas, we first restrict ourselves to homological dimension $2$, before later discussing discuss natural generalizations to higher dimensions.
-Most of the terms and ideas introduced in this section are well-established notions in geometric topology~\cite{thurston1997three, colding2011course,benedetti2012lectures},

-We aim to give an upper bound for the life span of a $2$-cycle in a power filtration with two different approaches.
-Each approach gives a different perspective to understand the size of a homology class.
-In this section, we give an upper bound by using the area of the cycle.
-In the next section (\cref{sec:width}), we give the bound by introducing a notion called the {\em width} of the cycle, which basically measures the ``thickness'' of the cycle.
-We will then generalize the width notion to all homological dimensions.
+In this section we describe a possible connection between thick-thin decompositions and life spans of persistent homology features.
+We make conjectures regarding upper bounds on the death scales of persistent homology classes in terms of the volume of a minimal representative.
+Most of the terms and ideas introduced in this section are well-established notions in geometric topology~\cite{thurston1997three, colding2011course,benedetti2012lectures}.
+They provide useful geometric intuition and the inspiration for the ideas in the next section, \cref{sec:width}, where we prove a bound by introducing a notion called the {\em width} of the cycle, which basically measures the ``thickness'' of the cycle.